hmrc/customs-declarations-information/public/api/conf/1.0/docs/overview.md

-Use this API to get the status of a declaration.
+Use this API to search for and get details of a declaration.
+This includes the status of a declaration, the various versions and the full declaration.